dn3s/tumbltool/README.md

 Bundle up a theme with any needed assets into a single file to be pasted into Tumblr.
 Useful for a sort of ghetto deployment system.

+`help`

+Show this help text and exit.

 ###Options:

-`-assets=file1[,file2...fileN]`

-Specify stylesheets and/or scripts to include in the document, in the form of a comma-separated list of local paths or URIs.
-Local paths are relative to the current working directory.
-Files will be included either inline or linked, depending on the -inline option, while URIs will be linked always.
-They will be included at the special `{tumbltool_assets}` tag in your theme file, so make sure to add that tag (probably at the end of your theme's `<head>`).
-You are responsible for keeping your shell from breaking up this list into multiple arguments; I recommend putting the whole list in quotes.

-`-content=file.json`

-Specify the JSON file to provide the example content.
-Defaults to `content.json` in your current directory.

-`-dataURI`
+`-c --content: <FILE>`

+specify content to populate the rendered preview page.

+`-d --dataURI`

-Output your test page as a data URI, handy for previewing in a browser really easily- for example: `tumbltool -dataURI theme.html | xargs firefox`
+Format output as a base64-encoded data URI, meant for piping into a browser (or sending a link to clients I guess)

-`-inline`
+`-i --include: <FILES>`

+specify CSS or Javscript file(s) to add to the theme, included at the special {tumbltool_includes} tag in your theme file (so make sure to add it, presumably at the end of your theme's &lt;head>.
+Multiple files can be specified as a space-separated list, or this argument can be added multiple times.
+You can supply absolute paths, relative paths, or URIs.

+`-l --inline:`

-Include all local files specified in -assets inline, using inline `<script>` or `<style>` tags, instead of the default behavior of linking to them with `<script>` or `<link>` tags.
-Handy for a nice one-step deploy, but hurts performance as users can't cache your stylesheets/scripts, since they are transmitted with every page load.
+Include all local files (not URIs though) inline, using &lt;script> or &lt;style> tags, so the preview or bundle is a single, self-contained file.
+Handy for one-step deployment, but may hurt performance since browsers won't cache stylesheets.

-`-strip`
+`-s --strip`

 Remove unnecessary whitespace.
-Useful for keeping file sizes down (for marginal performance boost?)
+Useful for keeping file sizes down and ease of sharing.

-`-theme=FILE`
+`-v --var ATTRIBUTE=VALUE`

+Specify custom variables you may have in your theme.
+(Not yet implemented)

+`-t --theme FILE`

-Alternate syntax for specifying the theme file.
+Specify the theme file to preview/bundle.